OAuth 2.1 · OpenID Connect · WebAuthn

 Key generation in the browser

-An AES-256-GCM data encryption key is generated client-side and never transmitted to the server.
-It lives only in the URL fragment, which browsers don't include in requests.
+An AES-256-GCM key is generated client-side and never transmitted to the server.

 2